All Episodes

 It's been published on websites as news stories.

-So the question, why would you want to give a seat at your political table to people whose political goal is to end everything you supposedly believe in so that they can then rule by sharia or Islamic law.
+So the question, why would you want to give a seat at your political table to people whose political goal is to end everything you supposedly believe in so that they can then rule by Sharia or Islamic law?

-Make no misunderstand.
+Make no do not misunderstand.

 This is exactly what the objective is.